 The group believes that the Ronggeng culture should be made accessible and inclusive of both the pros and cons.
 This would provide an opportunity for the people to understand the functionality of what the culture could bring and hopefully to incite raving discussions amongst the community in general.
 Other conversations revolving around Ronggeng reminded them of jovial celebrations in the Malay community.
-It is an event that brings people together, mostly through the nature of how Ronggeng is formatted.
+It is an event that brings people together, mostly through the nature of how Ronggeng is formatted it has given us an entry point to think deeply about our related practices.
+Here are some notes from both the facilitators regarding the workshops: